andyglick/ds-spring-bridge-addon/README.md

-I've been using Spring as a  DI container and Maven as a build tool since 2004 and I have been pretty interested in at least finding out what capabilities the JEE CDI containers might offer, so I looked for and apparently found a competent bidirectional bridge implementation.
+I've been using Spring as a  DI container and Maven as a build tool since 2004 and I have been pretty interested in at least finding out what capabilities the JEE CDI containers might offer, so I looked for and apparently found a competent bidirectional bridge implementation from Spring to CDI and back again

-THIS IS SO COOL THAT I COULD START JUMPING UP AND DOWN

 Anyway, the code that I found is all at least 2 years old, so many of the library references are/were out of date, so I will be bumping all